FAQ’s

 L

-Is my dog allowed in the free taxi service?
+Is my dog allowed in the free shuttle service?

 Yes, but must be kept on a lead and not on the seats.